·8 min read

 • Provides a score that indicates your readiness level

 The assessed practice test is the gold standard for checking your readiness.
-However, at 5 per attempt, it is best used as a final readiness check rather than a regular practice tool.
+However, at $165 per attempt, it's best kept as a final readiness check rather than a regular practice tool.
 Passing the practice test does not count for migration points.

 Downloadable Practice Materials (Free)